Oph3Z1/oph3z-phone/README.md

    ```

    Then set `Config.RequireItem = true` if you want the phone to open only when the player has the item.

+   > Note: the phone was tested with ox_inventory, but it supports more inventories.
+The snippet above is just an ox_inventory example, so add the item the way your own inventory expects.
+See `config.lua` for the supported inventories.

 6. Optional: record video with nearby players' voices.
 Install ffmpeg on the server, set `Config.VideoAudio = 'nearby'` in `config.lua`, and add this line to your `server.cfg`: